Paradies tree

 Cure

-Led by Neal Bodenheimer, this trendsetting New Orleans cocktail bar set the scene for the spirits-loving city’s current profile as a creatively elevated mecca for the cocktail connoisseur’s mecca.
+Led by Neal Bodenheimer, this trendsetting New Orleans cocktail bar set the scene for the spirits-loving city’s current profile as a creatively elevated mecca for the cocktail connoisseur.
 In Uptown on the Freret Street corridor, it has first-class bar snacks so you can make a night of it.
-Drink to Swill: Rare Form: a variation on a martini with delicate notes of juniper, pine and birch.
+Drink to Swill: Rare Form: a variation on a martini with delicate notes of juniper, pine, and birch.

 Carousel Bar

-In the Hotel Monteleone this whimsical and convivial bar has drawn tipplers since 1949.
-A circular Merry-Go-Round, ensconced in a capacious room, the circus-themed revolving hotspot might make you dizzier than your drink will..
-Drink to Swill: Order a Vieux Carré, an intricate fusion of rye whiskey and cognac, said to have been invented here.
+In the Hotel Monteleone, this whimsical and convivial bar has drawn tipplers since 1949.
+A circular Merry-Go-Round, ensconced in a capacious room, the circus-themed revolving hotspot might make you dizzier than your drink.
+Pro tip: Order a Vieux Carré, an intricate fusion of rye whiskey and cognac that is said to have been invented here.

 Peychaud’s

 One of Esquire’s 2022 Best Bars in America, swish Peychaud’s sits in the French Quarter in the former home of Antoine Peychaud, a 19th-century apothecary famous for creating Peychaud’s Bitters.
 On sun-dappled days, take a seat in the courtyard to imbibe.
-Drink to Swill: Go for a New Orleans’ classic, such as a Ramos Gin Fizz.
+Pro tip: Go for a New Orleans classic, such as a Ramos Gin Fizz.

 Napoleon House

-On an historic corner on the French Quarter, in a two-century-old building that abounds with lore (a plot to rescue Emperor Napoleon for starters), this unpretentious watering hole is rumored to have concocted the fruity Pimm’s Cup, a fusion of gin, lemonade, fresh fruit and cucumber.
-Drink to Swill: You know the answer.
+On a historic corner in the French Quarter, in a two-century-old building that abounds with lore (a plot to rescue Emperor Napoleon for starters), this unpretentious watering hole is rumored to have concocted the fruity Pimm’s Cup, a fusion of gin, lemonade, fresh fruit, and cucumber.

 French 75 Bar

-Within the sacred halls of Arnaud’s one of New Orlean’s most revered gastronomic restaurants, French 75 Bar recalls a splendorous, clubby bar in Paris, but with undeniable New Orlean’s bijoux elan.
-Posh, it was once the restaurant’s gentleman’s bar, and staff still wear white tuxedos, keeping the mood genteel.
-Drink to Swill: Belly up with a hot date to the old-fashioned, polished wood bar to partake of the signature, namesake cocktail, a melding of champagne, cognac and more.
+Within the sacred halls of Arnaud’s, one of New Orleans’ most revered gastronomic restaurants, French 75 Bar recalls a splendorous, clubby bar in Paris, but with undeniable New Orleans bijoux elan.
+It was once the restaurant’s gentlemen’s bar, and staff still wear white tuxedos, keeping the mood genteel.
+Pro tip: Belly up with a hot date to the old-fashioned, polished wood bar to partake of the signature, namesake cocktail, a melding of champagne, cognac, and more.

 Rue Royal and M.S.
 Rau